Isnor/formulatel/readme.md

 Right now, I'm learning about opentelemetry and initially thought I would write some kind of service that OT captured the metrics for, but after some reading it looks like I may just want to write a collector receiver.

+## Problems

+Some of the problems I've encountered so far include:

+- I'm pretty stupid
+- I got excited about a bunch of different technologies and overwhelmed myself
+- In practice, all of the data from a session would come from a single local source (e.g. my playstation), but part of the fun of this project was trying to design a demo project that in principle would accept data from many sources and be able to chart telemetry from many different games.
+Designing for that was more difficult than was obvious to me initially, and my original proof-of-concept obviously didn't attempt to take that into account.
+- A gauge is how we will visualize most of our car's telemetry in real-time, and because there's only a single source for each vehicle it makes great sense - but that's difficult to conceptualize in a distributed system where there will be many `ingest` and `rpc` instances running to provide that gauge information to the backend.
+- - This may be where the streaming becomes important, Kafka is probably a good solution for us
+- I don't think prometheus is actually going to end up being a good fit to see my telemetry gauges in realtime, what I probably want is to just put all of the data onto a stream and use whatever integrations I can with Grafana to chart in realtime.
+I don't see why the collector couldn't emit to both; it seems like a great tool

 ## Usage

 ### Kubernetes